shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 9: Stack and Queues/Step 9.4: Implementation Problems/LFU Cache.md

 # LFU Cache

 - https://leetcode.com/problems/lfu-cache/
-- implement each key as an lru cache
-- it is inspired by [LRU Cache](./LRU%20Cache.md)
+- implement each key as an lru cache. it is inspired by [LRU Cache](./LRU%20Cache.md).
+"For this problem, when there is a tie (i.e., two or more keys with the same frequency), the least recently used key would be invalidated."
 - note - i was thinking of using a priority queue instead of a doubly linked list - and the value would be based on -
   - frequency of access
   - the "number of total operations on cache till now" for the lru like functionality